yuandi42/dotfiles/README.md

 `userChrome.css`, and `vimFx`.
 Yeah, you can use this classic addon with a bit of hacking.
 And I also use Luakit from some simple tasks such as html preview.

-Text editing: vim for certain.
-It's so powerful and extensible that other editors look just like toys compared to our mighty beast.
+Text editing: (neo)vim, cleaner code base and lua plug-in support.
 ### Utilities

 File manager: vifm for terminal, pcmanfm for GUI.